barbagroup/PASI2013/README.md

 ###Valparaiso, Chile (Jan.
 2013)
 ####with funding from NSF and DOE under the PASI program, and additional support from ONR Global, Santiago.

 These lessons were prepared during Fall 2013, inspired by some of the lecture notes from the mini-courses at the PASI (Jan.
-2013).
+2013) and background material from Prof. Barba's CFD course.
 They present foundations to understanding mathematical models such as waves and shallow-water phenomena.

 The institute was led by [Prof. Lorena A. Barba](http://lorenabarba.com/)  and the instructors were: